Upskill, reskill or hire? A guide to smarter skill development

 Companies often hire new talent to acquire the skills they need, rather than training their current staff.
 It may seem like a simple solution to a complex problem, but there are potential issues with this approach.

-Talent can be scarce.
+• Talent can be scarce.
 These days there simply aren't enough people in the market with the skills most organizations need.
 Even if you can find the experience you need for your business today, those skills may not evolve alongside your company.
-The share of core skills that will change in the next five years is 40%, and 50% of all employees will need reskilling, according to the World Economic Forum’s (WEF) Future of Jobs Report 2020.
-At that pace, even new hires will require training within a shorter period of time.
+According to the World Economic Forum, employers predict that 44% of workers' skills will be disrupted in the next five years.

 2. Reality of reskilling